sighmon/open-archive.org-Website-2019/_posts/2020-20-08-Digital-Impact-4Q4.md

 ---
 layout: page
-title: Digital Impact Interviews Natalie Cadranel, OpenArchive Founder and Director
+title: Digital Impact Interview with Natalie
 description: Hear Natalie Cadranel, Founder and Director of OpenArchive, in conversation with Chris Delatorre from Stanford's Digital Impact Hub about how "Save" protects citizen eye-witnesses from online threats.

 image: /images/save-logo.png